 Where to get help

-For criminal issues, contact the local police at the nearest police station.
-Always obtain a police report when reporting a crime.
+For non-emergency criminal issues, contact the local police at the nearest police station.
+Always get a police report when reporting a crime.

 Australian Embassy - Rome